Linear time-invariant (LTI) systems can be represented by the transfer function

-An RC low-pass filter serves as example to examine amplitude and phase of this complex valued frequency response.
+An RC low-pass filter is a LTI system.
+It shall be used to examine amplitude and phase of a complex valued frequency response.

 An RC low-pass filter is a potential divider circuit containing a resistor and a capacitor.
 It implements a first order low-pass.